 - Toasted pecans, to taste

-Getting ready: Adjust oven rack to the middle position and preheat to 350°F. Toast the pecans on a half-sheet pan until golden brown, about 10 minutes, and cool completely; this can be done in advance and stored in an airtight container at room temperature for several weeks.
-Meanwhile, peel, trim, and core the pineapple, and measure 5 ounces (about 2/3 cup; 140g) of fruit into the bowl of a blender, or a tall, narrow jar for an immersion blender.
-If you like, reserve the scraps to make fresh pineapple syrup.
-Peel a banana, and measure out 3 ounces of fruit (about 1/3 cup; 85g) to add along with the pineapple.
-Blend until smooth; use immediately, or refrigerate up to 3 days and bring to about 70°F (21°C) before use.
+Getting Ready: Adjust oven rack to the middle position and preheat to 350°F (180°C).
+Toast pecans on a half-sheet pan until golden brown, about 10 minutes, then let cool completely.
+(The pecans may be toasted in advance and stored in an airtight container at room temperature for several weeks.)
+Meanwhile, peel, trim, and core the pineapple and measure 5 ounces (about 2/3 cup; 140g) fruit into the jar of a blender, or a tall, narrow jar if using an immersion blender.
+If you like, reserve the pineapple scraps to make fresh pineapple syrup.
+Peel banana and measure out 3 ounces fruit (about 1/3 cup; 85g) to add along with the pineapple.
+Blend until smooth.
+Use purée immediately or refrigerate up to 3 days and bring to about 70°F (21°C) before use.

 For the Cake: Combine sugar, baking powder, salt, cinnamon, cloves, baking soda, nutmeg, eggs, and vanilla in the bowl of a stand mixer fitted with the whisk attachment.
 Mix on low to moisten, then increase to medium and whip until thick and fluffy, about 5 minutes.
-Add melted butter in a steady stream, then reduce speed to low and add the flour.
-Once smooth, add the fruit purée and mix only until well combined.
-Fold in the toasted pecans with a flexible spatula, scraping the bowl along the bottom and sides to ensure it's well mixed throughout.
+Add melted butter in a steady stream, then reduce speed to low and add flour.
+Once smooth, add fruit purée and mix only until well combined.
+Fold in toasted pecans with a flexible spatula, scraping the bowl along the bottom and sides to ensure batter is well mixed throughout.

-To Finish: Top the cake with 2 1/2 cups of your favorite cream cheese frosting or buttercream, along with a scattering of toasted pecans.
-Enjoy immediately, or leave at room temperature until ready to serve, up to 24 hours at cool room temperature.
+To Finish: Top the cake with about 2 cups of your favorite cream cheese frosting or buttercream, along with a scattering of toasted pecans.
+Enjoy immediately or leave at room temperature until ready to serve, up to 24 hours at cool room temperature.
 After cutting, wrap leftover slices individually and store at cool room temperature up to 2 days more.